apache/doris-website/versioned_docs/version-2.0/admin-manual/cluster-management/load-balancing.md

 Empty set (0.000 sec)

 All 3 nodes are in the group with hostgroup_id=10.
-Now, load the modification of the mysql_replication_hostgroups table just now to RUNTIME to take effect。 MySQL [(none)]> load mysql servers to runtime;
+Now, load the modification of the mysql_replication_hostgroups table just now to RUNTIME to take effect.
+MySQL [(none)]> load mysql servers to runtime;
 Query OK, 0 rows affected (0.003 sec)